a-posadas/plugin.video.arconaitv/README.md

 ## A very disorganized mess
 This addon is not organized, there is no real version and I update it sporadically.
 There is also the problem of the content the addon scrapes.
 For this reason, I do not condone the use of this addon.
 I am using my freespeech rights to explain something in detail with no intention of its being used in the manner described.

-01/26/2018 made the deobfuscator a class that can be used in different objects.
+01/26/2018 made the deobfuscator a class that can be used in different projects.
 It takes in a unicode string.
 Make sure it's unicode.